Terms & Conditions

 12. SELLER’S WARRANTIES

 a.
 The Seller warrants that upon delivery the Products shall (i) be in accordance with Seller’s specifications for the Products and (ii) if intended as food Products or ingredients for food that their manufacture, treatment, processing and packaging shall comply with the provisions of the Food Safety Act 1990 and all regulations made thereunder and the Seller shall carry out such reasonable checks as are necessary to ensure compliance with such provisions.
 The foregoing warranty is limited and all other warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from the Contract.

 b.
-In the event Buyer rejects Product as non-conforming to this warranty, Buyer shall hold such Product until Seller removes the Product or provides Buyer with other reasonable instructions.
+If Buyer rejects Product as non-conforming to this warranty, Buyer shall hold such Product until Seller removes the Product or provides Buyer with other instructions.
 Seller’s liability under this warranty is limited to either replacing the non-conforming Product or refunding to Buyer its purchase price paid for such Product.
-Buyer is prohibited from selling rejected Product in a secondary market without Seller’s written consent.
+Buyer is prohibited from destroying or selling rejected Product in a secondary market without Seller’s prior written consent.

 a.
 All claims under the Contract must be made in accordance with Rule 6 of the Rules Relating to Contracts.
-The Buyer shall give notice in Writing to the Seller of any claim no later than seven (7) working days after delivery of the Products in accordance with Clause 7.
+The Buyer shall give notice in Writing to the Seller of any claim not later than 7 days after delivery of the Products in accordance with Clause 7.

 b.
 In the event of any claim, the Seller‘s liability shall be limited to the replacement of the Products in question or, at Seller’s option, to the refund of any purchase price or part of thereof received in respect of such Products.